Tamabcxyz/LinuxCommand/README.md

 - [umask](#umask)
 - [pmap](#pmap)

+# Some command help fixing network
+if interface is not provide ip add try the command "systemctl restart smbd && dhclient eth0" (provide ip for interface 0)

 #### Filesystem
 Types of filesystem: ext3, ext4, xfs, NTFS, etc...
 /boot                   contains file that is used by the boot loader (grub.cfg)